5 Trends in Kitchen Faucets

 Of all the things you use in your kitchen, the faucet is probably the one you interact with most (with the fridge a close second).
 And while indispensable to just about every task that takes place in your cook space, the faucet has tended to take a back seat to showier features that draw exclamations from your guests, such as appliances (that six-burner pro-style range!), countertops (that island topped with Carrara marble!) and even sinks (hammered copper apron-front, anyone?).
 All that’s changed with recent developments in the function of faucets that make them handier and more helpful than ever, not to mention fun.
 And if you want to do a quick refresh of your kitchen, a new faucet provides a marvelous mini update to add to your renovation wish list.
 Here’s a rundown of what we’re excited about:

 A motion sensor in the shank of the faucet detects hand movement to turn on a flow of water.
 Perfect for cooks who need to wash messy hands, it saves having to wipe down greasy levers later.
 It’s also great for little chefs who can’t reach high enough to turn on the water.
 Alternatively, some faucets will go on or off with a quick, light touch from the back of a hand or wrist or elbow.
 In either type, that same touch to the faucet then turns it off.
 Don’t have a free arm or hand to make contact?
 A simple tap of the foot at the kitchen base unit to turn the faucet on and off will do the trick on some models.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Pull-down and pull out